5 Reasons Why I Always Have Chicken Sausage in the Freezer

 Over the past several years, chicken sausage seems to have gone from a newfangled semi-diet food to a respected product in its own right.
 I used to feel a little sheepish when I bought it — as if I were cheating on my foodie street cred by buying this non-authentic and clearly commercialized version of real European sausage.
-But as I started seeing more varieties appear on shelves and more references to it in food publications, I decided why fight a good thing?
+But as I started seeing more intriguing varieties appear in stores and realized how much I was coming to rely on them as a pantry staple, I decided why fight a good thing?

 We are definitely fans of chicken sausage in my house.
 What about yours?
 How do you cook with it?

 This post has been updated.
 Originally published April 25, 2012.